menga

 It sucks, and I'll tell you exactly why.

-No, it's not the float height, as that can be adjusted use the two black side screws.
+No, it's not for the lack of adjusting the float height, as that can be adjusted use the two black side screws.

 Give up?

-There is no individual saddle height adjustment on a Mustang bridge.
+There is no individual saddle height adjustment on a Mustang bridge with its solid saddles.
 It doesn't exist.
 Not on Fender USA or Squier models, anyway.

 The only height adjustment you have is from the two side screws for bridge height and nothing else.